 “Chronic Sex” goes beyond the common topics explored by experts, such as symptoms and mortality.
 The podcast instead addresses quality of life issues, like relationships, self-love, and — of course — sex.
 The show was created by Kirsten Schultz, who lives with several chronic invisible illnesses herself.
 Schultz invites activists, therapists, and other relevant speakers to talk about topics like empathy and empowerment.

 “The Autoimmune Wellness Project” was started by two health-advocate authors, Mickey Trescott and Angie Alt.
 Trescott and Alt have each been diagnosed with invisible illnesses, and they’re out to revamp the way society approaches these illnesses.
 They believe that the best treatment for autoimmune problems comes from embracing a combination of conventional and natural medicines.
 Specifically, they advocate eating the autoimmune paleo diet as a way to heal your body.
 Check out their bonus episodes for discussions and guides for thyroid and other specific conditions.

 We Will Beat IBD

-The CDC estimates that about 3 million American adults have inflammatory bowel disease (IBD).
+The CDC estimates that about American adults have inflammatory bowel disease (IBD).
 IBD typically refers to two conditions: Crohn’s disease and ulcerative colitis.
 The “We Will Beat IBD podcast” explores how patients and families can cope with the daily challenges of IBD.
 Host Brian Greenberg interviews members of the community about areas like dating, relationships, and treatment.
 They also discuss how you can engage in everyday activities with an ostomy.